 Chris Watling – Chair

-Chris was born and raised in Niagara Falls and spent her career working in Public Health here.
-Raised by a father who taught her volunteering was a part of belonging to a community, she began working in the Soup Kitchen in 2002.
+Chris was born and raised in Niagara Falls and spent her career working for Public Health in Niagara Region.
+Raised by a father who taught her that volunteering was a part of belonging to a community, she began working in the Soup Kitchen in 2002.
 She is happy to serve on the board, fundraise, and cook on Thursday nights in the winter.
 She loves spending time with her family and friends.

 Cathy Wright- Secretary

 Cathy grew up in small town Niagara-on-the-Lake.
 She has worked in Commercial Marketing for local Insurance Brokerages for the past 35 years.
-Cathy started volunteering on Boards when her daughter first started in daycare and they asked her to sit on their Board, which she gladly did for several years.
+Cathy started volunteering on Boards when her daughter first entered daycare and they asked her to sit on their Board, which she gladly did for several years.
 Cathy has been the Secretary on the board of the NF Insurance Brokers Association for over 20 years.

-Verna asked Cathy to join the Board back in 2008 as a secondary Secretary.
-Within 2 years she became the primary and only Secretary and have continued to this day.
+Verna asked Cathy to join the Board back in 2008 as a secondary Secretary, and within 2 years she became the primary and only Secretary.
 Fellow Board members convinced her to also volunteer serving in the Kitchen, which Cathy does gladly for Thursday evening suppers.
 She has enjoyed serving so much, she has pulled her sister into the Kitchen to help as well.
 Thursday evening suppers are always fun at the Kitchen and the Thursday supper team have become wonderful friends.

 Cathy strongly believes in giving back to those less fortunate, because you never know when you may need a helping hand.
 She believes what you give out is what comes back to you !!!